GlobalSport/state-decorator/README.md

 ```

 **Note:** If an error message or an error reducer is defined, the error will be trapped to prevent other error management (console traces...).
 If, for any reason, you need to have the promise to be rejected, set **rejectPromiseOnError** to _true_.

+### Retry

+If the action fails, the action can be retried a specified amount of times.

+The following properties of an asynchronous action are used:

+- retryCount: Number of retries in case of "retry error".
+- retryDelaySeed: Seed of delay between each retry in milliseconds.
+The applied delay is retryDelaySeed \* retry count.
+Default is 1000ms.
+- isTriggerRetryError: A function that returns if the passed error will trigger a retry or if the action fails directly.
+Default function is returning _true_ for _TypeError_ instances.

 ### Optimistic action